Mario (franchise): Television

-Anime
+Films and anime

 Super Mario Bros.: The Great Mission to Rescue Princess Peach! is a Japanese anime film released on July 20, 1986.
 Directed by Masami Hata and produced by Masakatsu Suzuki and Tsunemasa Hatano, it stars Mario and Luigi, who get stuck in a Famicom video game, in which they must save Princess Peach from King Koopa.
 A manga adaptation of the film was published in Japan around the same time as the film's release.

 A series of three OVA episodes titled Amada Anime Series: Super Mario Bros., based on Momotarō, Issun-bōshi and Snow White, were released on August 3, 1989.
 These generally featured Mario as the hero, Peach as the damsel and Bowser as the villain, with other Mario characters playing supporting roles.

-Films

 1993 live-action film

 Super Mario Bros. is an American 1993 adventure family comedy loosely based on the video game of the same name.
 The film follows the exploits of Mario (Bob Hoskins) and Luigi (John Leguizamo) in a dystopia ruled by King Koopa (Dennis Hopper).
 It was the first live-action major motion picture to be based on a video game.
-The film's plot features Mario and Luigi as the main protagonists, Mario leading the team with Luigi developing a romance with Princess Daisy.
+The film's plot features Mario and Luigi as the main protagonists, Mario leading the team with Luigi developing a romance with Princess Daisy (Samantha Mathis).

-The film grossed $21 million on a $48 million budget.
+The film grossed $39 million on a $48 million budget.
 On the television show Siskel & Ebert, the film received two thumbs down and was written off as a box office flop.

-Upcoming 2023 animated film
+2023 animated film

 The Super Mario Bros.
-Movie is currently in development and is scheduled to be released on April 5, 2023 by Universal Pictures in North America.
-Produced by Illumination and Nintendo, the film will feature the voices of Chris Pratt as Mario, Anya Taylor-Joy as Peach, Charlie Day as Luigi, Jack Black as Bowser, Keegan-Michael Key as Toad, Seth Rogen as Donkey Kong, Kevin Michael Richardson as Kamek, and Fred Armisen as Cranky Kong.
-Charles Martinet, Mario's in-game voice actor, will also provide cameo roles.
-Aaron Horvath and Michael Jelenic, the developers of Teen Titans Go!, will direct, while Matthew Fogel will write the screenplay.
+Movie was released on April 5, 2023, by Universal Pictures in North America and Oceania.
+Produced by Illumination and Nintendo, the film stars the voices of Chris Pratt as Mario, Anya Taylor-Joy as Peach, Charlie Day as Luigi, Jack Black as Bowser, Keegan-Michael Key as Toad, Seth Rogen as Donkey Kong, Fred Armisen as Cranky Kong, Kevin Michael Richardson as Kamek and Sebastian Maniscalco as Foreman Spike.
+Charles Martinet, Mario's in-game voice actor, also provided cameo roles.
+The directors were Aaron Horvath and Michael Jelenic, the developers of Teen Titans Go!, while Matthew Fogel wrote the screenplay.
 Shigeru Miyamoto and Chris Meledandri are the producers.

-Other film appearances and cameos

-Bowser and the Super Mushroom had a cameo in the 2012 Disney computer-animated film Wreck-It Ralph.
-Mario was mentioned but not seen in the film.
-Banzai Bills from the Mario franchise also appear in the 2022 film Chip 'n Dale: Rescue Rangers.
+A sequel, The Super Mario Galaxy Movie, is set to be released on April 3, 2026.